We may get commissions for purchases made through links in this post.

 Cats have a great advantage as indoor-only pets: They can have their own bathroom in our homes!
-We don’t have to take them out for daily walks, or clean up after them all over the house.
+We don’t have to take them out for daily walks or clean up after them all over the house.
 They have their own private toilets that they can use whenever they want to.

-The litterbox is one of the most important aspects in your cat’s life.
+The litterbox is one of the most important aspects of your cat’s life.
 If you want your cat to regularly use the box and only the box (and you do!) then you have to set it up according to Kitty’s needs and make sure it’s properly maintained.
 How to do that?
 We have several guides that will walk you through everything you need to know about the litterbox!

 1. Make The Right Choices When Setting Up The Litterbox